|

 Studio

-Genetics of Design is a studio that translates scientific and geographic datasets into printed work.
-Each piece begins with a public record — road networks, genomes, star catalogs, species data — and is published alongside the provenance of the data it came from.
+Genetics of Design is a data art studio that uses pen plotting as its medium.
+Each piece begins with a public record — road networks, genomes, star catalogs, species data — translated through custom code into composition, density, and line, and published alongside the provenance of the data it came from.